Community Stewardship

 Gopher Resource Funds STEM Scholarships Through Eagan Foundation

-For 31 years, Gopher Resource has sponsored scholarships to high school graduates who reside in or attend school in Eagan, MN, through the Eagan Foundation.
-Scholarships are sponsored by businesses, organizations, family foundations and nonprofits.
-Gopher Resource's scholarship focus is supporting students in the science, technology, engineering, mathematics or environmental disciplines who show strong community involvement.
+For 34 years, Gopher Resource has sponsored scholarships to high school graduates who reside in or attend school in Eagan, MN, through the Eagan Foundation.
+Scholarships are sponsored by businesses, organizations, family foundations, and nonprofits.
+Gopher Resource's scholarship focus is supporting students in the science, technology, engineering, mathematics, or environmental disciplines who show strong community involvement.

-The 2022 recipients of the Gopher Resource scholarships are Timothy Tu from Eagan High School and Jordan Sundheim from Eastview High School.
-Timothy is planning to study computer science at the University of MN.
-He enjoys cooking, playing the clarinet, powerlifting and reading.
-Jordan is planning to study agriculture, food and natural resources at the University of Missouri.
-Jordan enjoys playing the guitar and fishing.
-Gopher Resource congratulates both Timothy and Jordan and wishes them well as they begin their college educations.
+The 2025 recipients of the Gopher Resource scholarships are Mia Werden from Eagan High School and Anthony Matos from St. Thomas Academy.
+Mia is planning to study at the University of Minnesota.
+She loves playing viola and clarinet, as well as spending time outdoors.
+Anthony is planning to attend the University of Notre Dame.
+He enjoys playing sports and board games.
+Gopher Resource congratulates Mia and Anthony and wishes them well as they begin their college educations.

 Gopher Resource is also a sponsor of the Eagan Foundation and their annual fundraiser, A Taste of the Eagan Foundation.
-Proceeds are used to fund the Foundation’s initiatives through the year, including collaborative action to meet community needs.
-The Foundation has awarded over 2.1 million dollars to over 2,222 Eagan students through college scholarships and over $200,000 in local initiatives and community grants.
-In 2022, the Foundation awarded over $137,500 in scholarships to 114 students from various financial, academic, cultural and athletic backgrounds.
+Proceeds are used to fund the Foundation’s initiatives throughout the year, including collaborative action to meet community needs.
+The Foundation has awarded over $3 million to over 2,500 Eagan students through college scholarships and over $220,000 in local initiatives and community grants.
+In 2025, the Foundation awarded over $144,750 in scholarships to 119 students from various financial, academic, cultural and athletic backgrounds.

 Previous Gopher Resource Scholarship recipients include: